MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-capacity.md

 >[!NOTE]
 >You'll need a Power BI Pro or Premium Per User (PPU) account to publish content.

-## What is embedded analytics?
+## What are the different capacities?

 Power BI embedded analytics offers two publishing solutions.
 Each solution requires different SKUs.

 * [*Power BI Embedded*](#power-bi-embedded)  is an Azure offering aimed at ISVs and developers who want to embed visuals into their applications.
+Power BI Embedded uses *A* SKUs.

-* Embedding Power BI is part of Microsoft Office's [*Power BI Premium*](#power-bi-premium).
+* [*Power BI Premium*](#power-bi-premium) is a Microsoft Office offer that includes Embedding Power BI.
 It's geared toward enterprises who want a complete BI solution that provides a single view of its organization, partners, customers, and suppliers.
+Power BI Premium uses *EM* or *P* SKUs.

 ### Power BI Embedded